bang-olufsen/bang_olufsen-hacs/README.md

 ## Device triggers and events

-The mozart integration provides device triggers for the physical controls such as Preset1, Bluetooth etc.
+This integration provides device triggers for the physical controls such as Preset1, Bluetooth etc.

-Device triggers for the [Beoremote One](https://www.bang-olufsen.com/en/dk/accessories/beoremote-one) are supported and will be available once the integration detects that it has been paired with the Mozart device.
+Device triggers for the [Beoremote One](https://www.bang-olufsen.com/en/dk/accessories/beoremote-one) are supported and will be available once the integration detects that it has been paired with the device.
 To trigger these triggers, enter the "Control" or "Light" submenu, and press any of the compatible buttons, each button press will send a "press" and a "release" event and therefore also a "press" and a "release" device trigger.

-These can be received by listening to "mozart_event" event types.
+These can be received by listening to "bangolufsen_event" event types.

-Additionally the "raw" WebSocket notifications received from the Mozart device are fired as events in Home Assistant.
-These can be received by listening to "mozart_websocket_event" event types.
+Additionally the "raw" WebSocket notifications received from the device are fired as events in Home Assistant.
+These can be received by listening to "bangolufsen_websocket_event" event types.

 ## Getting Deezer URIs